myrovh/dotfiles/readme.md

 ## todo

+- switch to https://asdf-vm.com/#/ for management of runtimes
 - fix screen off and suspend timer on sway (probably need to swtich back to swaylock)
 - use variables to set screen and lock timeouts so that desktop and laptop can have different times
 - setup keybinds for screenshots and video recording wayland tools